Student spotlight details

-Jordanian diplomat Mohannad improved his diplomatic skills through our Foreign Service Programme (now called Diplomatic Studies Programme) during 2016-17.
+Jordanian diplomat Mohannad improved his diplomatic skills through our Diplomatic Studies Programme during 2016-17.

-'I am a Jordanian diplomat who has been working for the ministry of Foreign Affairs since 2011.
-Before joining the Foreign Service Programme (FSP) in 2016 I was working at the negotiations bureau at my ministry.
-However, between 2012 and 2015 I worked at Jordan general consulate in Erbil/Kurdistan region of Iraq, which had been a great experience, especially due to the challenges and changes the region witnessed at that time.
+'I am a Jordanian diplomat who has been working for the Ministry of Foreign Affairs since 2011.
+Before joining the Foreign Service Programme (FSP) in 2016 I was working at the negotiations bureau of my ministry.
+However, between 2012 and 2015 I worked at Jordan's general consulate in Erbil/Kurdistan region of Iraq, which had been a great experience, especially due to the challenges and changes the region witnessed at that time.

 'Studying at the University of Oxford was one of my childhood dreams.
 After I joined my country's diplomatic corps I aspired to equip myself with the best diplomatic skills and practices from around the globe in order to serve my country’s interest in the best possible way in this changing world.
-Therefore I decided to apply for the renowned FSP which started in 1960s in order to fulfill my childhood dream and to harness my knowledge, insight, skills and strengths with the help of some of the best academics and practitioners in the world.
+Therefore I decided to apply for the renowned FSP which started in the 1960s in order to fulfil my childhood dream and to harness my knowledge, insight, skills and strengths with the help of some of the best academics and practitioners in the world.

 'The intense intellectual conversations we had throughout the programme were very challenging.
 You were expected to take part in heated discussions where you have to listen to the arguments presented, develop your own argument, and articulate your thoughts in a short period of time.
 However, this helped us to improve significantly in critical situations where on the spot thinking is required.
 Moreover, in many cases I found myself required to put myself in a British diplomat shoes in order to address a hypothetical situation which is not an easy thing to do given that I am a Jordanian diplomat and the way we process things is somewhat different to how British diplomats do due to the differences in culture and perceived priorities.